Growyourbrand.net Reference notes on brand consequence May 2026

 Type changes the behavior before the sentence lands.

 People read type before they read words.
-Size, weight, spacing, case, rhythm, and shape tell them whether the brand feels careful, cheap, technical, soft, fast, or strict.
+Size, weight, spacing, case, rhythm, and shape tell them whether the brand reads careful, cheap, technical, soft, fast, or strict.

 That makes typography a business decision.
-The type has to work where the brand is used, not only where it is presented.
+The type has to work where the brand is used, more than where it is presented.

 A good type system gives the brand one voice without forcing every surface to shout.
 A homepage headline, product label, checkout button, receipt, support answer, and legal note do not need the same volume.